Unseen Object Instance Segmentation for Robotic Environments: Depth Seeding Network

 \subsubsection{Network Architecture}

 The network architecture of this 3D DSN is almost the same as the 2D DSN.
 The input is the same, which is the organized point cloud $D$ of XYZ coordinates.
 The main difference between the 2D DSN and the 3D DSN is the output.
-Our 3D DSN still outputs the semantic segmentation mask $F$; however, instead of producing 2D directions to object centers, we now output 3D offsets to object centers $V' \in \R^{H \times W \times 3}$.
-Note that elements in $V'$ are not unit vectors, which is the case in the 2D DSN output $V$.
+Our 3D DSN still outputs the semantic segmentation mask $F$, but produces 3D offsets to object centers $V' \in \R^{H \times W \times 3}$ instead of 2D directions $V$.
+Note that elements in $V'$ are not unit vectors, which is the case with $V$.
 Since $V'$ are 3D offsets, $D+V'$ is the predicted object centers for each pixel, which we will refer to as ``center votes''.

 We propose to modify the architecture to use dilated convolutions~\cite{Yu2016multiscale} in order to provide the DSN with a higher receptive field.
 We replace the $6^\textrm{th}, 8^\textrm{th}$, and $10^\textrm{th}$ convolution layers with ESP modules~\cite{mehta2018espnet}.
 An ESP module is a lightweight module consisting of a \textit{reduction} operation, a \textit{split/transform} component that applies convolutions with different dilation rates to get a spatial pyramid, and a \textit{merge} process that hierarchically fuses the feature maps of the spatial pyramid~\cite{mehta2018espnet}.
 The ESP module has less parameters than the convolution layer it replaces, making it more computationally efficient.
 Details of the implementation can be found in the public code release at the project website\footnote{\url{https://rse-lab.cs.washington.edu/projects/unseen-object-instance-segmentation/}}.
 We show in Section~\ref{subsec:quantitative_3D} that adding this module provides a boost in performance.